 Hot Springs Two-Day Tour – Spa Vacations in the Natural State

 Hot Springs literally sprang to life in a Ouachita Mountains valley containing a remarkable array of 47 thermal springs.
-The town has long been and remains Arkansas's top tourist destination, and for good reason.
-Its topflight attractions include Hot Springs National Park with its famed Bath House Row and thermal baths, live and simulcast thoroughbred racing, Magic Springs/Crystal Falls theme and water parks, the 210-acre Garvan Woodland Gardens, a renowned arts community, and the Mid America Science Museum.
-Other attractions include music, magic, religious and trained animal shows, lake tours and more.
-Shopping opportunities, including antiques, abound in the Spa City, as do options for lodging.
+The town has long been and remains Arkansas' top tourist destination, and for good reason.
+Its topflight attractions include Hot Springs National Park with its famed Bathhouse Row and thermal baths, live and simulcast thoroughbred racing, Magic Springs Theme and Water Park, the 210-acre Garvan Woodland Gardens, a renowned arts community, and the Mid-America Science Museum.
+Other attractions include music, magic, lake tours and more.
+Shopping opportunities, including antiques, abound in the Spa City as do options for lodging.

 Depart Little Rock via Interstate 30, heading southwest towards Texarkana, to Exit 111.
 Take U.S. 70, southwest to Hot Springs.
 Recommended activities in downtown Hot Springs:

-- The Arlington Hotel’s charms include an on-premise Bath House that provides thermal bathing in the naturally heated waters from Hot Springs National Park and massages, a mountainside hot tub, twin heated swimming pools, restaurants and a lobby bar backed by a large jungle-motif mural.
+The Arlington Hotel’s charms include an on-premise bathhouse that provides thermal bathing in the naturally heated waters from Hot Springs National Park and massages, a mountainside hot tub, twin heated swimming pools, restaurants and a lobby bar.
 Reservations should be made in advance for baths and massages.

-After breakfast and a leisurely departure from the hotel, follow Central Avenue south to its intersection with the U.S. 270 Bypass.
+Follow Central Avenue south to its intersection with the U.S. 270 Bypass.
 Take U.S. 270 east to its first exit at Ark.
 128 (Carpenter Dam Road).
-Take 128 to Arkridge Road and turn right, proceeding to Garvan Woodland Gardens.
-The 210-acre botanical garden on the shores of Lake Hamilton is being developed by the University of Arkansas.
-Its Garden of the Pine Wind features stream courses, waterfalls, Asian-inspired stone bridges and native and Asian plantings.
-Other Garvan features include a welcome center with gift shop, canopy bridge and bird sanctuary.
-800-366-4664.
+Take 128 to Arkridge Road and turn right to get to Garvan Woodland Gardens, a 210-acre botanical garden on the shores of Lake Hamilton.
+Numerous attractions are on the grounds including architectural structures like the Anthony Chapel, the Hot Springs Treehouse, and botanical landscapes offering breathtaking sights and great photo opportunities.
+Most trails are ADA accessible and pets are allowed with a fee.